 REPORTING TO DATE:

-• Journalists who led global coverage of the case, including the deputy Editor in Chief of La Repubblica and the chief Africa correspondent for the New York Times;
+To date, I’ve recorded 30+ hours of interviews with 22 sources, including: Giulio’s close friends and colleagues from throughout his life; an anonymous former Egyptian intelligence insider (exclusive); Egyptian human rights defenders who have been arrested and tortured by the regime; journalists who led global coverage of the case, including the deputy Editor in Chief of La Repubblica and the chief Africa correspondent for the New York Times; an American politician, and leading scholars and experts.

 WHY INDEPENDENT FUNDING?

 This project has already received strong validation within the industry.
-My pitch for the series was awarded second place at the 2025 RESONATE podcast festival, and I am currently working with Campside Media, an award-winning production studio, to pitch the series to distributors.
+My pitch for the series won second place at the 2025 RESONATE podcast festival, and I am currently working with Campside Media, an award-winning production studio, to pitch the series to distributors.

 But the podcast industry is in a period of significant disruption.
 In the last three years, there have been widespread layoffs, studio closures, and a shift away from funding deeply-reported narrative series toward lower-cost formats, like celebrity chat shows.
 As a result, projects like this have become increasingly difficult to fund through traditional channels, despite their cultural impact and audience demand.